The Natural Geographic Divisions of Ecuador

 The Galapagos (Islas Galapagos)

-Even Ecuadorians don’t always list the Galapagos as a region.
-After all, it stands alone several hundred kilometers east of the continent in the Pacific Ocean.
-But we like to mention it as a region for a couple of reasons.
+The Galapagos stands alone several hundred kilometers east of the continent in the Pacific Ocean.
+We like to mention it as a region for a couple of reasons.
 First, some people don’t know that the Galapagos is a part of Ecuador!
-Second, while some parts of the Galapagos Islands remind us of the mainland (like the towns and cities), it is nothing like coastal Ecuador.
+Second, while some parts of the Galapagos Islands remind us of the mainland (like the towns and cities), it is very much its own unique place.

 Weather